XTxiatong/PaperArxiv/Federated.md

 With the privacy constrict, it is also infeasible to require clients to upload data dsitrbution. "

  - [AAAI 2021] [RatioLoss: Addressing class imbalance in federated learning](https://ojs.aaai.org/index.php/AAAI/article/view/17219)
-     - A global dataset is needed to monitor the loss
+     - A global dataset is needed to monitor the loss to precent 'client-drift'
  - [ICLR 2022] [CLIMB: An Agnostic Approach to Federated Learning with Class Imbalance](https://openreview.net/forum?id=Xo0lbDt975)
      - No global data
      - Cross silo setting